Innovative and high performance device for therapy treatments, both for professional user and for home user.

 In scapulohumeral periarthritis, ultrasound therapy can disgregate the calcification and help absorption of the calcium salt deposits.
 It is also useful to improve the effect of kinesitherapy.

 In acute problems, 8-10 treatments are sufficient to get good results, while chronic problems require 10-15 sessions.

 General application methods

-Ultrasound therapy can be given in two different ways: direct contact with mobile or fixed heads, and by immersion.
+Ultrasound therapy can be given in two different ways: direct contact with mobile or fixed heads.